Procurist

 Does Programa have a supplier marketplace?

-Programa has a product library with manufacturer data but does not operate as a trade marketplace.
-Designers cannot order directly through Programa.
-Procurist operates as a two-sided B2B marketplace with a curated network of vetted European manufacturers, offering trade pricing and direct ordering.
+Programa has a product library and a brand catalogue with 300+ brand partners whose product data designers can reference and add to schedules, but it does not operate as a trade marketplace.
+Designers cannot order directly through Programa and the platform does not offer trade pricing.
+Procurist operates as a two-sided B2B marketplace with a curated network of vetted European manufacturers, offering trade pricing and direct ordering through the platform.

 Can I use Procurist and Programa together?

 Yes.
-Some studios use Programa for project management and client presentations while using Procurist specifically for procurement — sourcing, FF&E schedules, ordering, and supplier coordination.
-The two tools address different parts of the workflow.
+Some studios use Programa for time tracking, project management, and client communication while using Procurist specifically for procurement, sourcing from European suppliers, FF&E schedule generation, ordering, and logistics coordination.
+The two tools address different parts of the workflow and can complement each other without significant overlap.

-Which is better for a small UK-based interior design studio?
+Which is better for an interior design studio sourcing European furniture?

-If your main challenge is procurement — sourcing products, chasing suppliers, building FF&E schedules, managing orders — Procurist handles that work for you.
-It automates schedule generation and invoicing rather than requiring you to build them manually.
-Programa is more suited to studios that prefer to create schedules and invoices themselves and want a single tool for broader studio management (time tracking, client portals, proposals).
-For UK studios sourcing European products, Procurist's curated European supplier network and trade access is a distinct advantage.
+If your main challenge is procurement, sourcing products, chasing suppliers, building FF&E schedules, managing orders, Procurist handles that work for you.
+Procurist works with studios of all sizes, anywhere in the world, who value European craftsmanship and want to source exclusively from manufacturers who produce in Europe.
+It generates schedules automatically and manages the entire procurement lifecycle rather than requiring you to do it manually.
+Programa is more suited to studios that want a single tool for broader studio management including time tracking and project organisation.

 See Procurist in Action

-Book a demo to see how Procurist handles procurement for interior design studios.
-We will walk through the platform using your workflow, your project types, and your sourcing needs.
+Book a demo and we will walk through the platform using your workflow, your project types, and your sourcing needs.
+No generic sales pitch, just your studio's procurement process, shown running inside Procurist.